petrakol/blockxpand-icp/README.md

 `claim_all_rewards`, refreshes the holdings and displays success or error messages in the status area at the bottom of the page.

+### Frontend assets

+Static files live directly in `frontend/`.
+Two logo variants are under `frontend/images/` and the 3D model `blockxpand_base.glb` sits alongside `index.html` and `main.js`.
+Ensure the relative paths in the HTML and JavaScript match this layout when developing locally or deploying to Cloudflare Pages.

 ## HTTP API

 The canister exposes a simple JSON interface via the `http_request` query